Frequently Asked Questions

 We get a lot of the same questions because of the nature of the debt collection industry.
 Please take a look at these questions and their answers before contacting us.
 Bear in mind, also, that in-depth, substantive legal thought and response is really what our memberships are designed for.

-Do Your Materials Work for Original Creditors?
+Do Your Materials Work against Original Creditors?

 Yes.
 When I represented clients in these cases, there used to be a more significant difference between original creditors and junk debt buyers.
 We’ve written a lot about the differences between original creditors and debt buyers.
 They boil down into two things: you are more likely to have a counterclaim against a “debt collector” (which all debt buyers used to be considered); and debt buyers are less likely to have the documents they need to beat you.
 These differences are still there, but they are less important now than they used to be.
 For much more on this topic, click on this link.